 The last thing you want is to come back home with several bags of pricey hardware only to find out that some parts don’t physically fit, or the PC won’t boot up for some unknown reason.

-If you want to spare yourself some unnecessary stress and frustration, and potentially even avoid wasting money, read on, as we’ll go over all the essential compatibility-related issues to look out for when building a PC.
+If you want to spare yourself some unnecessary stress and frustration, and potentially even avoid wasting money, read on, as I will go over all the essential compatibility-related issues to look out for when building a PC.

 As far as the internals are concerned, the main two components to keep in mind are the motherboard and the power supply, as those are the two components that have to work with all the others.

 Table of ContentsShow

 There are several CPUs to choose from these days, as both Intel and AMD have excellent gaming CPUs to offer, so what is it that you need to keep in mind if you want to make sure your newly-picked CPU is compatible with the new motherboard?

 Well, the most important thing here is the socket.
 The socket, put simply, is the slot on the motherboard via which the CPU interfaces with the motherboard and communicates with the rest of the system.

 Now, sockets come in different sizes and with varying pin configurations, and there are several types of sockets that you can encounter in modern motherboards.
 At the moment, AMD uses the AM4 socket for their mainstream CPUs and a TR4 socket for their more powerful Threadripper models.

 With Intel, the situation is a bit more complicated.
 The socket used by most mainstream Intel CPUs right now is the LGA1151 socket, while there is also the LGA2066, which is reserved for more powerful models, much like the TR4 is for Threadripper.

 However, there are two versions of the LGA1151 socket out there: Rev. 1 and Rev. 2.
 The revised version of the socket re-arranged some of the pins, making this new version of the socket incompatible with pre-Coffee Lake (8th and 9th gen) desktop CPUs.